 Have you ever seen HDR nature photos that look fake?
-Unfortunately, so have I and I let it destroy my motivation to play around with HDR photography.
+Unfortunately, so have I and at first I let it destroy my motivation to play around with HDR photography.
 Fortunately for you, the use of HDR has achieved a better level of implementation to make it a worthwhile technique to use.

 Without singling out or bashing any other photographers work, take a close look at this screenshot of what a Google search on HDR nature gave me when I first posted this article.

 Don't get me wrong, taking nature pictures using high dynamic range is a great photography technique to use if done right.
 Whether you use the recently developed in-camera capabilities or HDR software, this technique helps overcome the technological limitations of the the sensors in your digital camera.
 But first, a quick definition of HDR photography.

-HDR photography has evolved through a few stages and is now being used with better results.
+HDR photography has evolved through a few stages and is now being used with much better results.
 Similar to the excessive blurring of images taken with a LensBaby, and also too much portrait image retouching, it's a technology that was overused used.

 When a new technique or a new technology first arises, it is often overused.
 Just because a capability becomes available, that doesn't mean it should be automatically used.
 It takes some time to learn when to use the technology.
 Here are two examples of when HDR technique should be used: